pitoms/InstagramBackend/README.md

 # Vision

 - Mosaic is a photo sharing application, that removes the visual clutter of comments and likes.
-The homepage, accesible by any user (non-authenticated & authenticated) displays a mosaic of most recent images on the platform.
+The homepage (accesible by any user non-authenticated & authenticated) displays a mosaic of most recent images on the platform.
 On hover over an image, it's poster's username is diplayed on the bottom right corner of the photo.
-Clicking on the username will bring you to mosaic.com/:username, which will also be a mosaic of photos - which have been uploaded by that user.
+Clicking on the username will bring you to mosaic.com/:username.
+This user's mosaic of photos resembles the home page.

 ![img](https://i2.wp.com/css-tricks.com/wp-content/uploads/2011/07/seamless.png?ssl=1)